 All computations and printing are accomplished in a while loop, while is a mechanism for evaluating repeatedly a statement or a group of statements.
 In this case as long as the value of year is less than or equal to the value of PERIOD, the four statements that follow while are executed.
 Note that these four statements are grouped by braces.
 We exit the loop when year becomes greater than PERIOD.
+The concept and types of loops are discussed in Chapter 7.

-C supports the basic four arithmetic operators (-, +, \, /) along with several others.
+C supports the basic four arithmetic operators (-, +, , /) along with several others.
+They are discussed in Chapter 4.

-2.5.4 Sample Program 4: Use of Subroutines
+2.7 Sample Program 5: Finding Ceil of a Number